ASP.NET Core Performance Best Practices

 - Minifying, which reduces the size of files by removing whitespace and comments.

 - Do use ASP.NET Core's built-in support for bundling and minifying client assets.

-- Do consider other third-party tools, such as Gulp or Webpack for complex client asset management.
+- Do consider other third-party tools, such as Webpack, for complex client asset management.

 Reducing the size of the response usually increases the responsiveness of an app, often dramatically.
 One way to reduce payload sizes is to compress an app's responses.
 For more information, see Response compression.